XpuOS/xsched/examples/8_llama.cpp/README.md

 We use local scheduler and highest priority first policy to schedule these XQueues, similar to the [Intra-Process Scheduling Example](../3_intra_process_sched/README.md).

-With XSched, the inference tasks of the model using the higher-priority XQueues can preempt the lower-priority ones , so that their latencies can be significantly reduced and their thoughputs can be significantly increased.
+With XSched, the inference tasks of the model using the higher-priority XQueues can preempt the lower-priority ones, so that their latencies can be significantly reduced and their throughputs can be significantly increased.

 ## Download the LLM